moon23k/moon23k/README.md

 &emsp; • &hairsp; <a href="https://github.com/moon23k/Sum_GAN">Generate Better Summaries via **SeqGAN**</a>
 &emsp; &emsp; &nbsp;
-• &hairsp; <a href="https://github.com/moon23k/Sum_NMT">Process Summarization and Translation at once</a>
+• &hairsp; <a href="https://github.com/moon23k/Sum_SALT">**S**emantic **A**nd **L**ength based Generative **T**raining</a>

 <br>

 ## ⚓ Anchor Codes
 &nbsp; AI research has been actively conducted, is currently in progress, and there will be more and more in the future.
 As research becomes more diverse, a baseline for objective evaluation is essential.
 I set four baselines for the NLG Tasks and call them **anchor codes**, each is **LSTM**, **GRU with Attention Mechanism**, **Transformer**, and **T5**.
 The former three models are the basic Encoder-Decoder Models via LSTM, Attention Mechanism, and Transformer.
-Those three models acts like minimum performance thresholds for the same network-based architectures.
-And the last T5 model is pre-trained Encoder-Decoder model, which shows sota performance in many language generation tasks.
-The T5 model works as maximum performance threshold for various NLG task specific models.
+Those three models acts as minimum performance thresholds for the same network-based architectures.
+And the last T5 model is pre-trained Encoder-Decoder model, which shows great performances in many language generation tasks.
+The T5 model works as performance threshold for pre-trained models.

 &emsp; • &hairsp; <a href="https://github.com/moon23k/LSTM_Anchors">Anchor Code for **LSTM Encoder-Decoder**</a>